thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 ## What’s happening under the hood

-<br>EtherChannel → gives you bandwidth + stability
+<br>EtherChannel - gives you bandwidth + stability
-<br>RSTP → decides the forwarding topology
+<br>RSTP - decides the forwarding topology
-<br>You → influence RSTP (root bridge per VLAN)
+<br>We - influence RSTP (root bridge per VLAN)
-<br>HSRP → follows your design to avoid suboptimal routing
+<br>HSRP - follows your design to avoid suboptimal routing

-*We are not isolating / pruning VLANs on the trunks in this lab.
+*We are not pruning any VLANs on the trunks in this lab.
 All trunk links in topology will be configured to allow native VLAN 1, as well as VLAN 10, 20, 30.
-This will also test our core layer SVI inter-VLAN routing*

 ## Objectives: